mingtsungchung/Otolith-OM/README.md

 | d13C.sd         | The standard deviation of stable carbon isotope value of particulate organic matter.                                                                                                                                      | ‰         | Number          | NA: A single estimation is without a standard deviation. |
 | Source          | The data was obtained by this study or Nazir et al. (2024).
 Nazir et al. "Anthropogenic nitrogen pollution inferred by stable isotope records of crustose coralline algae."
 Marine Pollution Bulletin 198 (2024): 115839. | -         | Category        | -                                                        |

-Isotope niche: Basic fish information—such as age, length, weight, and sampling locations—is provided. δ¹³C and δ¹⁵N values were measured in the otolith core, otolith edge, and muscle tissue to facilitate comparative analysis.
+Isotope niche.csv: Basic fish information—such as age, length, weight, and sampling locations—is provided. δ¹³C and δ¹⁵N values were measured in the otolith core, otolith edge, and muscle tissue to facilitate comparative analysis.

 | **Column name**   | **Description**                                                               | **Units** | **Data format** | **Missing data code**                              |
 | :---------------- | :---------------------------------------------------------------------------- | :-------- | :-------------- | :------------------------------------------------- |